 Opening a standard current account means that a credit check will be run on you.
-If it comes back and shows that you don’t fit that particular bank’s criteria, then your application could be rejected.
-Perhaps you’ve defaulted on past loans and credit or even have a CCJ (county court judgement) against you.
-If it happens, it can be a horrible feeling, but take heart knowing that you aren’t the first and you certainly won’t be the last person to ever be turned away from getting a regular bank account due to bad credit.
+If it comes back showing you don’t fit that particular bank’s criteria, then your application could be rejected.
+Perhaps you’ve defaulted on past loans and credit, or have a CCJ (county court judgement) against you.

-If this happens, then you can opt for a basic bank account – these will give you similar but not all the same features as a standard account.
-Banks will differ slightly over what they offer, but on the whole, this is what you can expect from a basic account.
+Basic bank accounts will give you similar features as a standard current account but without the bells and whistles.
+Banks will differ slightly over what they offer but, on the whole, this is what you can expect from a basic account.

 Features you’ll get

-- A debit card which can be used in store and online
+- A debit card that can be used in store and online.

-- Check your balance over the counter, at a cash machine, online or on your phone
+- Balance checks over the counter, at a cash machine, online or on your phone.

 Features you won’t get